Rolive0712/VSCode-LayeredArchitecture/DotNetCoreApp.UI/readme.md

 Now add UI project to blank solution file

 * run "cd.."                -- to come to level where the solution file is present
-* run "dotnet sln add "DotNetCoreApp.UI/DotNetCoreApp.UI.csproj"    -- this adds project to solution
+* run "dotnet sln add ".\DotNetCoreApp.UI\DotNetCoreApp.UI.csproj"    -- this adds project to solution

 Create new "business" c# library project